Nid04/Image-Caption-Generator/README.md

 # Background #

-In many articles such as Image Captioning - A Deep Learning Approach [1], Artificial Intelligence Based Image Caption Generation [2], etc used the CNN-LSTM architecture for Image Caption Generation model.
-In which the CNN is used for recognition and classification of an image where as LSTM is capable of sequence prediction problem which identifies the next word.
+Many articles, such as Image Captioning - A Deep Learning Approach [1], and Artificial Intelligence Based Image Caption Generation [2],  use the CNN-LSTM architecture for the Image Caption Generation model.
+In these works, the CNN model is used for the recognition and classification of an image whereas LSTM is capable of sequence prediction problem which identifiesthe next word.

 **Basic of Image Captions**